goauthentik/client-go/docs/MutualTLSStageRequest.md

 ### NewMutualTLSStageRequest

-`func NewMutualTLSStageRequest(name string, mode MutualTLSStageModeEnum, certAttribute CertAttributeEnum, userAttribute UserAttributeEnum, ) *MutualTLSStageRequest`
+`func NewMutualTLSStageRequest(name string, mode StageModeEnum, certAttribute CertAttributeEnum, userAttribute UserAttributeEnum, ) *MutualTLSStageRequest`

 NewMutualTLSStageRequest instantiates a new MutualTLSStageRequest object This constructor will assign default values to properties that have it defined,